 WebP images are a modern image format that offers better image compression by reducing the file size.
 This makes your website load faster and saves bandwidth.

-In this article, we’ll show you how to easily use WebP images in WordPress.
+In this article, we will show you how to easily use WebP images in WordPress.

 WebP is a new file format for images to be used on the web.
 By using the WebP image format, your images will be 25-34% smaller in file size than PNG and JPEG without losing quality.

 If images are slowing down your website, then converting them to WebP format can improve your page load speed test scores.

 You can learn about image compression in our guide on how to optimize images for the web.

 Since WebP is a new file format, it is not yet supported by all browsers.
 However, most modern browsers, like Google Chrome, Firefox, and Microsoft Edge, support WebP images.

 WebP images can help you speed up your WordPress website.
 It is a recommended best practice to be used along with a WordPress caching plugin, CDN, and more.